COVID-19 Information for ELL and Multilingual Families

 It's important that schools share accurate information about coronavirus with all school staff and families, including families of English learners.
 These resources include multilingual fact sheets and infographics.

-- Coronavirus: Multilingual Infographics (Orange County Health Care Agency)
+- COVID-19: Multilingual Infographics for Schools (Orange County, CA Health Care Agency)

-- Coronavirus: Fact sheets and infographics in multiple languages (Orange County, NC)
+- COVID-19: Fact sheets and infographics in multiple languages (Orange County, NC)